byt3h3ad/hashnodebnb/cltxajx4z000109i86bak1q30.md

 If you want to play around with a transpiler, Babel has a nice [playground](https://babeljs.io/repl) to try out things.

 So as we can see JSX is not really a requirement for using React.
+It just really simplifies things and gives a better developer experience.

 Docs: [https://legacy.reactjs.org/docs/react-without-jsx.html](https://legacy.reactjs.org/docs/react-without-jsx.html)